 Shortwave — The Best Superhuman Alternative

 If you've been searching for a credible Superhuman alternative, Shortwave is where you should look first.
-Built by former Google engineers, it layers AI directly into a Gmail-based client that feels modern without being fussy.
+It was founded in 2020 by Andrew Lee — co-founder of Firebase, the developer platform Google acquired in 2014 — alongside a team largely drawn from ex-Firebase and ex-Google engineers, several of whom worked on the now-discontinued Google Inbox (as reported by TechCrunch).
+That lineage shows: it layers AI directly into a Gmail-based client that feels modern without being fussy.

 The AI assistant is the headline feature.
 You can ask it things like "What did Sarah say about the Q3 budget?" and it'll pull the answer from across your inbox.
 Not just the last email — your entire archive.
-I tested this against a thread from eight months ago about a freelance contract, and it surfaced the exact paragraph I needed in about two seconds.
-That alone saves me from the "I know someone emailed me about this" spiral that eats 20 minutes every other day.
+According to Shortwave's own documentation, the assistant searches your full message history rather than only recent threads, which is what spares you the "I know someone emailed me about this" spiral that can eat 20 minutes at a time.

 Shortwave also bundles related messages automatically.
 Newsletters get grouped.
 Notifications get grouped.
 Your actual important emails rise to the top.
 It's not doing anything revolutionary here — SaneBox has done similar things for years — but the execution is clean and the AI categorisation is noticeably better than Gmail's native tabs.